yupswing/akifox-asynchttp/README.md

   // NOTE: relative urls are accepted in FLASH and JAVASCRIPT url : "http://www.google.com",

-  // Callback	 The function that will handle the response) callback : function(response:HttpResponse):Void {
+  // Callback	 The function that will handle the response callback : function(response:HttpResponse):Void {
+         // NOTE: If callbackError is set the errors will be given to that function instead
-         if (response.isOK) {
+         //       and response.isOK will be always True here if (response.isOK) {
            // A Good response
            // isOK == true if status is >= 200 and < 400